Why Am I Defensive? Understanding The Root Cause Of Defensive Behaviors

 If you believe that you need help identifying and managing defensive behavior, consider working with a licensed therapist.
 A licensed therapist can help you become aware of behaviors that are defensive and how these behaviors may be negatively impacting your relationships.
 A licensed therapist may also help you find ways to manage defensive behaviors.

 People who are defensive may also feel defensive when working with a therapist in-person.
-Online therapy allows you to access therapy from your home, so you can participate in therapy sessions in an environment where you feel safe being vulnerable.
+Online therapy allows you to receive therapy from your home, so you can participate in therapy sessions in an environment where you feel safe being vulnerable.

 While there is no research currently on the effectiveness of online therapy for managing defensive behaviors, research does show that, overall, online therapy may be as effective as in-person therapy for many mental health issues, including depression and anxiety disorders.
 An analysis of 64 studies shows that internet therapy and in-person therapy are equally effective for treating depression and anxiety disorders.